Renfrew County, Ontario $100,000 Startup Competition

 Round 3: Negotiation

-The top 3 finalists will then make formal presentations to the Renfrew County CFDC Board of Directors.
+The top 3 finalists will make formal presentations to the Renfrew County CFDC Board of Directors on July 18, 2019.
 These presentations will be no more than 20 minutes in length and will be followed by a Q&A period lasting approximately 30 minutes.

 The finalists are competing for a $100,000 investment deal negotiated directly with Renfrew County CFDC.
 Finalists must incorporate (or have previously incorporated) a company in order to be eligible for investment.